 exactly what your needs are in order to match you with the most suitable property.

-Below is a basic guide to the three Housing Needs bands, to view the full policy please click here:
+Below is a basic guide to the three Housing Needs bands, to view the full policy click on the link at the bottom of the page:

 Band 1 – Exceptional Housing Need: